 Before your trip:

-Many cruise ships cater to passengers with disabilities, with handicap accessible rooms available with roll-in showers, grab bars, and other customization.
-While some activities can be physically straining, there’s always plenty to do even if you get exhausted.
-How does a drink by the pool sound? 🙂
+Many cruise ships have handicapped-accessible rooms available with roll-in showers, grab bars and other customization.
+While some activities can be physically straining, there’s always plenty to do even if you get exhausted, like a drink by the pool.

 Each Chase Ultimate Rewards point is worth 1.25 cents for Chase Sapphire Preferred® Card cardholders, and 1.5 cents for folks with the Chase Sapphire Reserve®.
-And those with a Citi Premier℠ Card get 1.25 cents in value toward travel from each point.
+Those with a Citi Premier® Card get 1.25 cents in value toward travel from each point.

-Imagine you’ve made it through your travel day, and are finally able to relax in your room.
 Choosing the right lodging when you live with chronic pain is important, because this will be your sanctuary after a long day of activities.
-And never underestimate the power of good rest.

 - Make a list of hotels in your price range that have rooms available for your needs.
 Once you’ve nailed down one or two potential hotels, call to confirm accommodations for disabilities